amitk-abk/Learnings/Scala_Basics_and_Beyond.md

 - Immutable lists are of fixed length and the objects i.e. elements inside the list can not be changed once list is created.
 - They are singly linked list and terminated with Nil (special value, technically it is list of nothing i.e. List[Nothing]).
 - Lists are indexed starting from 0.
+- Like Arrays Lists are homogeneous i.e. all the elements of the lists are of same type.
+- The lists in scala are covariant i.e. for each pair of types A and B, if A is subtype of B then List[A] is subtype of List[B]. e.g. List[String] is subtype of List[Object].
+- The type of empty list is List[Nothing].
+Also, List[Nothing] is a subtype of List[T] for any given type T.
+- Lists support fast addition and removal of items to the beginning of the list, but they do not provide fast access to arbitrary indexes because the implementation must iterate through the list linearly.

 **Ways of creating list:**